FilipKatulski/cl2-plotter/README.md

 This module was created to plot data created with "cl2 density" tests.
 Creates PNG files of the Timeline, histograms of each phase and a Piechart with cumulative time of main phases.

-Created by Filip Katulski <filip.katulski@cern.ch>, TDAQ ATLAS project, CERN
+Created by me, FilipKatulski, during my cooperation with EP-ADT-DQ group at ATLAS project, CERN

 ## Running Plotter